-PRQ: Accuplacer score of SS 95+, or successful completion of any CCR course with a grade of S/C or better, or permission of the instructor.
+PRQ: Accuplacer score of SS 95+, or successful completion of any CCR course with a grade of S/C or better, or Accuplacer score of SS 70-94 and CORQ: CCR 094.
 Teaches techniques for creative writing.
 Explores imaginative uses of language through creative genres (fiction, poetry, literary nonfiction) with emphasis on the student's own unique style, subject matter and needs.

-ENG 222 CREATIVE WRITING II
+CREATIVE WRITING II

-PRQ: Successful completion of ENG 221 with a grace of C or better or permission of instructor.
-Provides continued development of written expression in such forms as poetry, fiction, and/or nonfiction writina.
+PRQ: Successful completion of ENG 221 with a grade of C or better or Instructor approval.
+Provides continued development of written expression in such forms as poetry, fiction, and/or nonfiction writing.